thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

   1 | Frozen |      102 | PG    | Animation | t     | 2013-11-26 16:00:00-08 |   7.6 | Best Achievement in Music Written for Motion Pictures, Original Song | Oscar      | 2014-03-01 16:00:00-08
 ```

-As you can see, there's duplicate customer data.
-And wherever there's duplicate data, there's the possibility for inconsistencies to arise.
+While this certainly solves the problem, another one is created.
+There's duplicate information about the Frozen movie.
+And wherever there's duplicate information, there's the possibility for inconsistencies to arise.
 For example, imagine the Frozen movie is given a new genre of `'Comedy'`.
 Given the current structure, that would require changing multiple records.

-With a relational database system, it's possible to use multiple tables—like a `movies` table and an `awards` table—to store the same information.
+With a relational database system, another way to track a movie's awards is to create a second `awards` table.
+In this table, you can have columns for the award's `name`, `kind`, and `received_at`, as well as a `movie_id` column that relates an `award` entity to a `movie` entity like this.

 ```text
  id | title  | duration | rated |   genre   | is_3d |      released_at       | score |